esotalk/docs/forms.md

 	$form->addHidden("memberId", 1);

+<a name="generating-elements"></a>
 ## Generating Elements

-The ETForm class has an abundance of methods to output all different types of form elements.
+The ETForm class has an [abundance of methods](/api/class-ETForm.html) to output all different types of form elements.

 **Generating Basic Input Elements**